aodn/ocean-current-api/docs/PRODUCT_TAG_ARCHITECTURE.md

 - Auto-discovers all `ProductTagService` implementations
 - Routes requests to the appropriate product service
-- Provides backward compatibility for existing surface waves endpoints
+- Provides a unified interface for all product types
-- Offers new generic endpoints for all product types
+- Manages product service lifecycle and routing

 ### 3. Product-Specific Implementations